minprog/pyprog/opdrachten/week5/klimaat/venglish.md

 # Klimaatanalyse

-> Deze opdracht wordt nog uitgebreid met algoritmische hints en tips.
+> This assignment will be augmented with an English version and hints and tips.

 ![](../eca2csv/temperature.png)